knative-extensions/kperf/README.md

 Delete ksvc ktestsss8 in namespace test3
 ```

-### As a Codeengine developer, I want to measure Codeengine Service creation time duration
+### As a Knative developer, I want to measure Knative Service creation time duration
 - Service Configurations Duration Measurement: time duration for Knative Configurations to be ready
 - Service Routes Duration Measurement: time duration for Knative Routes to be ready
 - Overall Service Ready Measurement: time duration for Knative Service to be ready